arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 32: February 19, 2017 | Work on portfolio

+* Read a bit about color schemes, how to choose complementary colours so I tuned dow my secondary colour a bit.
+It does look better, more my aesthetic.
+* I still need to modify the footer a bit.
+I decided against creating a full about me page for the time being, so I'll write a few lines in the footer.

 ### Day 31: February 18, 2017 | Work on portfolio

 ### Day 30: February 15, 2017 | Work on portfolio